graalvm/graal-io-website/gcn/docs/gcn-modules/security/includes/authcontroller.md

 ### 1.1.
 AuthController

-The GCN launcher created a class named `AuthController` to handle requests to `/`.
+The GCN Launcher created a class named `AuthController` to handle requests to `/`.
 It displays the email of an authenticated person, if any.
 The controller endpoint is annotated with  a [`@View`](https://micronaut-projects.github.io/micronaut-views/latest/api/io/micronaut/views/View.html){:target="_blank"} annotation that uses a [JTE template](https://micronaut-projects.github.io/micronaut-views/latest/guide/#jte){:target="_blank"}.
 The file named _{{ include.cloud }}/src/main/java/com/example/AuthController.java_ has the following contents:

 ```java
 package com.example;